AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/batch.md

 * `BatchGetItem` - Read multiple items from one or more tables.
 * `BatchWriteItem` -  Put or delete multiple items in one or more tables.

-EfficientDynamoDb automatically delays and retries in case if batch operation returned unprocessed items, which can happen when provisioned throughput is exceeded, size limit reached or internal dynamodb error occured.
+EfficientDynamoDb automatically delays and retries in case if batch operation returned unprocessed items, which can happen when provisioned throughput is exceeded, size limit reached, or internal DynamoDB error occurred.

 ## BatchGetItem

 Reads up to 100 items in a single request.

-Each entity primary key is configured using `Batch.GetItem` factory method.
+Each entity's primary key is configured using `Batch.GetItem` factory method.

 ```csharp
  var items = await context.BatchGet()